-Every classroom needs literacy centers that allow children to practice reading, writing, speaking and listening.
-In this post I’ll share centers that allow students to practice these skills and offer you ideas and activities to get literacy centers up and running in your kindergarten, first or second grade classroom!
+Every classroom needs literacy centers that allow children to practice reading, writing, speaking and listening while you focus your attention on your small group instruction.
+In this post, I share literacy centers that allow students to practice these skills and offer you ideas and activities to get literacy centers up and running in your kindergarten, first or second grade classroom!

-Literacy stations aren’t for busy work.
+Literacy stations are not for busywork.
 Instead, they are a valuable chance for students to apply, practice and reflect on skills and strategies you have already taught.
 So how do you do that??
-My advice is to keep it SIMPLE and focus your centers four things:
+My advice is to keep it SIMPLE.
+Focus your centers on four things:

 5 Essential Literacy Centers